maldun/aster-for-fedora/README.md

   * Use as much packages from Fedora as possible
   * Make The Building Process as Automatic as possible to avoid complicated repackaging cycles
   * Enable as much features of Code_Aster as possible
-  * Don't care too much about License Restrictions
+  * Don't care too much about License Restrictions (not at first)
+  *
+ Stages:
+ * 1) Make aster-full package obsolete in Fedora, i.e. Make enough packages to build new versions of aster with only downloading aster-frontend and aster-src.
+Make outoconfig scripts
+ * 2) make package for aster-sequential version
+ * 3) make package for aster-parallel version